 Northumberland Wildlife Trust manages over 60 natures reserves around the region - there's bound to be one near you!

 An interesting site for its geology, Cresswell Foreshore is a large wave-cut platform with many shallow rockpools attracting varied marine wildlife and wading birds.

 A disused limestone quarry which has developed a rich limestone flora as well as having interesting geological exposures.

 A disused limestone quarry site, with probably the best exposure of Acre limestone in the county, with diverse habitats favoured by birds, amphibians and invertebrates.

 Established on a disused quarry, this is one of the few sites in the county showing good exposures of andesite lava and wet areas providing a habitat for interesting bryophyte and lichen flora.…

 An area of beautiful open moorland featuring a mosaic of habitats attracting a wide array of interesting flora and fauna.

-This small reserve at Williamston is one of the best 'calaminarian', or 'heavy metal', grasslands in the area providing perfect conditions for interesting varieties of flora…
+Williamston is one of the best 'calaminarian' (heavy metal) grasslands in the area providing perfect conditions for interesting flora such as dune helleborine.